laurawalters1/readme-generator/Develop/README.md

 [7) Questions](#questions)

 ### Description:
-This application is a readme generator
+This application acts as a generator that will create a readme file for the user, which is pre-formatted and based on their responses to the prompts that run in the terminal.

 ### Installation:
-install like this
+You should install the application like this:...

 ### How to use:
-use like this
+To use the application, you should open the index file in the integrated terminal, then you should run the command: 'node index', following this you should respond to the prompts that run in the terminal with the relevant information.

 ### Contribution guidelines:
-contribute
+If you would like to contribute to the application, please do this: ...

 ### Testing Guidelines:
-test
+To test the application, please do this: ...

 ### Licensing:
 This application is covered under Apache 2.0 License